Introduction of I2C Protocol

 The I2C is the short form of Inter-Integrated Circuit, is a type of bus, which designed and developed by Philips in 1980 for inter-chip communication.I2C is adopted by a lot of vendor companies for the chip to chip communication.

-In this article, you will learn about the I2C protocol and its bus configuration, its importance in the chip to chip communication and use.
+In this article, you will learn the I2C protocol and its bus configuration and uses in the chip to chip communication.

 What is I2C?